ApoorvTyagi/english-transliterate/README.md

 ## License

-Transliterate Names is licensed under the MIT License.
+english-transliterate is licensed under the MIT License.
 Please see the [LICENSE](https://github.com/ApoorvTyagi/english-transliterate/blob/main/LICENSE) file for more details.

 ## Issues